Words vs. Numbers

 50

-Minimum jobs required by Act 730
+Minimum permanent jobs required by Act 730 for maximum tax break

 Source: Louisiana Act 730